gregazores/wdd-430-projects/cms/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## some commands

+## automatic create the component inside app folder
+ng g c name --flat ##this will not create the folder ng g c name --flat --spec false will not create the folder and  test file ng g c folder/name --spec false create the component inside the folder ng g c folder/name --skip-tests

+## creating a project with prefix

+ng new name --prefix=name --no-strict